 Many people already swear by CBD’s pain-relieving, anxiety-relieving properties, delivered without a “high” or any psychoactive effects on body functions.
 There are veterans who say it has helped them deal with anxiety and PTSD more than anything they can get prescribed by the VA or a doctor.

-The CBD market is growing at an unprecedented rate, and President Donald Trump in December signed into law a bill that will, among other things, legalize commercial hemp production and hemp products on a federal level.
+The CBD market is growing at an unprecedented rate, and President Donald Trump in December 2018 signed into law a bill that will, among other things, legalize commercial hemp production and hemp products on a federal level.
+With the passage of the bill, CBD became legal across the United States and the treatment landscape for veterans will likely dramatically change.

 — Donald J. Trump (@realDonaldTrump) December 20, 2018

-CBD is derived from hemp plants, but commercial hemp and hemp products are not currently legal on a federal level in the United States.
-But that hasn’t stopped the market’s meteoric rise due to federal agencies looking the other way.
+CBD is derived from hemp plants, but commercial hemp and hemp products were not legal on a federal level in the United States until late last year.
+But that didn’t stopped the market’s meteoric rise, due to federal agencies looking the other way.

-Senate Majority Leader Mitch McConnell, a Republican from Kentucky – where hemp farming has roots dating back to pioneer times – has been the hardest driving force to legalize hemp and hemp products for the past several years.
+Senate Majority Leader Mitch McConnell, a Republican from Kentucky – where hemp farming has roots dating back to pioneer times – has been the hardest driving force to legalize hemp and hemp products for the past several years, and he was the one who introduced legislation in the Senate to fully legalize industrial hemp.

 McConnell told American Military News, “For far too long, the federal government has prevented most farmers from growing hemp.
 I have heard from many Kentucky farmers who agree it’s time to remove the federal hurdles in place and give our state the opportunity to seize its full potential and once again become the national leader for hemp production.
 That’s why I was proud to introduce legislation in the Senate to finally and fully legalize industrial hemp.”

-McConnell sponsored a bill called the Hemp Farming Act of 2018, also known as the Farm Bill, that will legalize and remove hemp from the federal list of controlled substances in the U.S. This list includes cannabis, heroin and MDMA, or ecstasy.
+McConnell sponsored a bill called the Hemp Farming Act of 2018, also known as the Farm Bill, that legalized and removed hemp from the federal list of controlled substances in the U.S. This list includes cannabis, heroin and MDMA, or ecstasy.

-The senator has been speaking passionately about hemp farming for years and has even hashtagged “#HempFarmBill” in light of the recent pending legislation.
+The senator has been speaking passionately about hemp farming for years and even hashtagged “#HempFarmBill” in light of the legislation.
 He previously sponsored the hemp pilot program in the 2014 Farm Bill.

 “In collaboration with agriculture leaders in Kentucky and throughout the nation, I utilized my position as Senate Majority Leader and as a senior member of the Senate Agriculture Committee to secure language in the 2014 Farm Bill to authorize hemp research pilot programs,” he told American Military News.